indico/indico/docs/source/installation/upgrade.rst

  * ``--default-currency EUR``
  * ``--symlink-target ~/archive/legacy_symlinks/``
  * ``--symlink-backend legacy-symlinks``
+ * ``--migrate-broken-events`` (optional - use it if you want to migrate events that don't belong to any category in v1.2.
+If any such events exist, the will be added to a new category named *Lost & Found*.

 (don't forget to replace ``<organization-hostname>`` with the e-mail hostname of your organization)